Conrad Black: Peerage controversy and citizenship

-Black sat as a life peer on the Conservative benches until 2007, when he withdrew from the Conservative group of peers following his conviction in the United States.
-He is currently a non-affiliated peer.
-In an interview with BBC reporter Jeremy Paxman in 2012, Black stated that he could return to the House of Lords as a voting member.
-Comparing himself to Nelson Mandela, Black said a criminal conviction does not prohibit him from sitting, since the House of Lords had no restriction on such a case.
-This situation was later changed under the House of Lords Reform Act 2014 which allowed for members to be expelled following a criminal conviction.
-He was on leave of absence from the House of Lords from June 2012 until 2019.
+Black sat in the House of Lords as a Conservative until 2007, when the party whip was withdrawn following his conviction in the United States.
+He subsequently sat as a non-affiliated member of the Lords.
+In an interview with BBC reporter Jeremy Paxman in 2012, Black stated that he could return to the House of Lords as a voting member; comparing himself to Nelson Mandela, Black said that a criminal conviction did not prohibit him from sitting, since the House of Lords had no restriction on such a case.
+This situation was later changed under the House of Lords Reform Act 2014, which allowed members to be expelled following a criminal conviction.

 In an interview with Peter Mansbridge in May 2012, Black said he would consider applying for Canadian citizenship "within a few years", when he hoped the matter would no longer be controversial and he could "make an application like any other person who has been a temporary resident".
-It is not clear when or if he would be accepted, but he has been a temporary resident for over five years with a full work permit.
+Black regained his Canadian citizenship in 2023.
+At that time, Black said he intended to resume his legislative work in the House of Lords.

+Black ceased to be a member of the House of Lords on 9 July 2024 under the House of Lords Reform Act 2014 because of non-attendance in the preceding session of Parliament.
+He told CBC News that he was not aware of the cessation of his membership and that it did not matter to him.